Your home

 York is a cycle-friendly city. iTravel York offers a comprehensive cycling web page which includes a cycle route map of the city of York.
 You can pick up a York Cycle Map from the Information Services desk on campus.

 Taking a taxi is much more expensive than taking the bus, train or cycling.
-Taxis in York can also be much more expensive than other parts of the country, so if you’re planning on commuting in, you may wish to consider other travel options first.
+Taxis in York and London can also be much more expensive than other parts of the country, so if you’re planning on commuting in, you may wish to consider other travel options first.

 Food and drink